onepointfive-REAL/pxt-microbit-filesystem/README.md

 # File system driver
+New instructions - Filesystem has been removed from makecode official extensions

 To use this package, go to https://makecode.microbit.org, click ``Extensions`` and search for `https://github.com/onepointfive-REAL/pxt-microbit-filesystem` and press enter, it will automatically popup.